bytecodealliance/component-docs/component-model/src/tutorial.md

 This component will implement the [`app`](https://github.com/bytecodealliance/component-docs/tree/main/component-model/examples/tutorial/wit/calculator.wit) world, which imports the `calculate` interface.
-In `Cargo.toml`, point `cargo-component` to the WIT file and specify that it should pull in bindings for the `app` world from the path to calculator.wit:
+In `Cargo.toml`, point `cargo-component` to the WIT file and specify that it should pull in bindings for the `app` world from the path to `calculator.wit`:

 ```toml
 [package.metadata.component.target]